1776 (film): Philadelphia

+Chicago

 The film got similarly mixed reviews in Chicago.
 Roger Ebert of the Chicago Sun-Times gave 1776 two stars and declared, "This is an insult to the real men who were Adams, Jefferson, Franklin and the rest ...
 The performances trapped inside these roles, as you might expect, are fairly dreadful.
 There are good actors in the movie (especially William Daniels as Adams and Donald Madden as John Dickinson), but they're forced to strut and posture so much that you wonder if they ever scratched or spit or anything ...
 I can hardly bear to remember the songs, much less discuss them.
 Perhaps I shouldn't.
 It is just too damn bad this movie didn't take advantage of its right to the pursuit of happiness."

-His competitor, Gene Siskel of the Chicago Tribune, gave it three stars, conceding that the music was "forgettable", but stated that "if you are in the pursuit of happiness, 1776, the film of the musical stage play about our Declaration of Independence and the people who so declared, will provide it [... through] the majestic spirit of what these men are about."
+His competitor, Gene Siskel of the Chicago Tribune, gave it three stars, conceding that the music was "forgettable" but stated that "if you are in the pursuit of happiness, 1776, the film of the musical stage play about our Declaration of Independence and the people who so declared, will provide it [... through] the majestic spirit of what these men are about."